 However, as Nord has established themselves time and time again as a company that builds high-quality pianos, the bright red color has come to be associated with quality and piano realism.
 The bright red color is unique to Nord, so when you see a keyboardist on TV, jamming on their cherry instrument, you immediately know that it’s a Nord instrument.

-Below, please take a brief moment to view some of the best-selling digital stage pianos currently on Amazon, and then see how well they stack up to the Nord Piano 3.
+Below, please take a brief moment to view some of the best-selling digital stage pianos currently online, and then see how well they stack up to the Nord Piano 3.